aidn3/Auto-housing/README.md

 It prevent people from griefing the plot.
 It needs owner permission to work(NOT Co-Owner).
 This project still in progress.
 All I can say is:
 It needs a LOT of MATHs, knowledge of 3D dimension, multiple threads and advanced java classes.
 Not even sure if I can do it in minecraft version 1.8.9.

-### TODO LIST
-- Re-check the spelling of words
-- Adding an option to promote friends on joining
-- Adding feature: updates checker
-- Adding Anti-Griefer feature

 #### Implemented Features
 - @bugfroggy https://github.com/bugfroggy/HousingSaver